 Snapchat has a reputation for being a frivolous teen photo sharing mobile app (and even for being a naughty photo sharing app), but the limited-time nature of snaps make it the perfect app for brands.
 It adds a level of gamification to your business that will increase brand awareness and customer loyalty.

 Just one note before we get started with tips for using Snapchat for business: Make sure your Snapchat username reflects your brand and is easily searchable.
 If possible, avoid using numbers and abbreviations.
 If you need to abbreviate your name, make sure that it makes sense for the internet.
 For instance, if your brand is “Retail Business,” you wouldn’t want to abbreviate it to “RetailBis.”
 Choose “RetailBiz” instead.

-Here are a few ways you can use Snapchat for business:
+Here are a few ways you can use Snapchat for business marketing and advertising:

 1. Share Coupons and Special Offers.

 This is the most popular option for brands, no matter your industry.
 Snapchat makes a customer feel like they must heed the call to action or they’ll miss out on the deal.
 This means that people are more likely to use a Snapchat offer than a clipped coupon.

 Ask customers to share photos of themselves using your products or at your place of business.
 This will increase brand awareness and drive loyalty.
 Make sure you reward your customers for sharing.